 All tanks and all armoured vehicles and most spares thereof are liable to a licensing procedure by the Czech Ministry of Industry and Trade.
 The whole procedure should not exceed a duration of 9 weeks for EU countries and 12 weeks for non-EU member states.
 The costs of the export procedure are included in the pricing of the vehicle.

-If the equipment is to be exported to a EU member state, no documents are required for the export licence.
+If the equipment is to be exported to an EU member state, no documents are required for the export licence.
 Please note, that you may still be asked to obtain a licence to possess the equipment in your country of residence.

 Import Permit.
 An ATF Firearms and Explosives Division Permit is required for any import.
 The form is to be downloaded here.

 International Import Certificate.
 U.S. International Import Certificate form can be found here.
-We will need the IIC either in paper or containing a proof of it being handed to you electronically.
+We will need the IIC either in paper form or containing proof of it being handed to you electronically.
 For more information please visit the sites of the Bureau of Industry and Security.

 Agricultural Inspection.
 All goods are sold clear of dirt due to agriculture inspection.

 Demilitarisation No demilitarisation of the armour is required.
 Gun demilitarisation is required.

 Import form to be downloaded here.
 More information on the import can be found here.
 More information on International Import Certificate in Canada can be found here.
 IIC forms are supplied online via EXCOL.
 An IIC specimen for arms exports to Canada can been downloaded here.